btoll/benjamintoll.com/content/post/virtual_machines.md

 Importantly, the separation of kernel space from user space allows for [memory protection].

-How does user space interface with kernel space?
+> How does user space interface with kernel space?
 Through the [system call API](#system-calls).

 ### System Calls

-User space processes programmatically request services on behalf of the kernel through [system calls] (syscalls).
-These are requests for file management, process control, communication, et al.
+User space processes programmatically request services from the kernel through [system calls] (syscalls).
+These are requests for file management, process control, communication, et al, and the kernel does the work on behalf of the user space process.

 > For most operating systems, syscalls are only made from user space processes.

-The userland process, restricted to its own virtual address space, cannot access or modify other processes or the kernel itself.
+The userland process, restricted and isolated to its own virtual address space, cannot access or modify other processes or the kernel itself.
 In addition, anything running in user mode is prevented from directly accessing the machine hardware and must rely on this system call interface to ask the kernel to perform the task.

-A lot of things happen that is outside the scope of this brief definition, but the end result is a mode switch from restricted (user) to unrestricted (kernel) mode.
+A lot of things happen that are outside the scope of this brief definition, but the end result is a mode switch from restricted (user) to unrestricted (kernel) mode.
 Control is passed to the kernel which, running at the highest privilege (ring 0), checks to ensure that the process is allowed to make the syscall, and then directly accesses the hardware and performs the operation on behalf of the userland process.
 Control is then returned to the calling program.

-> As noted, system calls necessitate a mode context switch, but it is **not** a [process context switch].
-Instead, it's a *privilege* context switch.
-The appropriate bits are set in the processor status register, and the mode is changed from user mode to kernel mode.
+> As noted, system calls necessitate a mode switch, but it is **not** a process [context switch].
+Instead, it's a *privilege* mode switch.
+The appropriate bits are set in the processor status register when the syscall is initiated, and the mode is changed from user mode to kernel mode.

 Most programming languages have libraries that hide the details of system calls from the developer.
 For instance, a higher-level programming language like Python or Go would have APIs that wrap the actual lower-level call through to the underlying C library.